Attacks on the ACA

 What are Pre-Existing Conditions?

-The ACA made it illegal for health insurers to discriminate against people based on pre-existing conditions, which includes any health problems or even life circumstances that you have before you get that insurance.
+The ACA made it illegal for health insurers to discriminate against people based on pre-existing conditions, which includes any health issues that you have before you get that insurance.
 Before the ACA, an insurance company could deny people or charge them more for coverage if they had any medical condition or disability.
 As a result, people with disabilities had fewer options for health insurance, and they had to pay more money than people without disabilities for the same services.
-Under the ACA, health insurers must treat people with different health conditions equally.
+Under the ACA, health insurers must treat people equally.
 They are not allowed to deny coverage, impose higher costs, or limit access to services for people with pre-existing conditions.
-And yet, the current Administration is finding all of the ways to bring back this form of discrimination against people with disabilities.
+And yet, the current Administration is trying many different ways to bring back this form of discrimination against people with disabilities.

 What’s the Effect?
 Higher Costs for Everyone